nncrypted/docker-nzedb/README.md

 The Dockerfile and image are quite small.
 A lot of stuff will be configured when you run the container for the first time.
 This may take some time (in particular the installation of Composer modules).

+Upon first run, the latest version of nZEDb will be downloaded.

 # README

 nZEDb container based on nZEDb from https://github.com/nZEDb/nZEDb